gonstoll/gonzalostoll.com/content/articles/identity-functions-and-how-we-can-make-use-of-them.md

 ## Conculsion

 Although this is a contrived example, it shows you how you can use generics to your advantage.
 There are many more use cases where you can apply this knowledge, and I hope this article has given you a good starting point.
-If you have any questions or comments, feel free to reach out to me on Twitter [@gonstoll](https://twitter.com/gonstoll) or [Linkedin](https://www.linkedin.com/in/gonzalostoll/), I’ll be happy to help.
+If you have any questions or comments, feel free to reach out to me on Twitter [@gonstoll](https://twitter.com/gonstoll), [Linkedin](https://www.linkedin.com/in/gonzalostoll/) or by [mail](mailto:stollgonzalo@gmail.com), I’ll be happy to help.